-Below are the draft memorandums from this study and joint planning meetings held in Cle Elum and Ellensburg:
+Below are the memorandums from this study and joint planning meetings held in Cle Elum and Ellensburg:

 Please see the advisory group meeting schedule for meeting times and locations.
 All advisory group meetings are open to the public.
 Advisory group meetings are work sessions and therefore there will be no public testimony.

 Click on each Advisory Group below for more information.

 Kittitas County has a total area of 2,333 square miles.
 The highest point in the county is Mount Daniel at 7,959 feet above sea level.